4 Sagittarii

-4 Sagittarii is a suspected astrometric binary star system in the zodiac constellation of Sagittarius, located approximately 390 light years away based on parallax.
-It is visible to the naked eye as a faint, blue-white hued star with an apparent visual magnitude of 4.74, The system is moving closer to the Earth with a heliocentric radial velocity of −18 km/s.
+4 Sagittarii is a suspected astrometric binary star system in the zodiac constellation of Sagittarius, located approximately 410 light-years away based on parallax.
+It is visible to the naked eye as a faint, blue-white hued star with an apparent visual magnitude of 4.74.
+The system is moving away from the Earth with a heliocentric radial velocity of +64 km/s.